 At South by Southwest, Anheuser-Busch set up a virtual reality tent where attendees got a tour of their brewing facilities using VR, and even the added effects of cold air being blown on them when they enter the freezer and waving hops in front of their noses when they’re starting the brewing process.
 The element of VR enabled users to visit their facilities and see how their product is made from thousands of miles away, empowering their brand to engage with their customers more effectively and immerse them in their brand’s experience.
 Now just imagine what kind of experience you could create for your attendees using VR.

 With industry leaders moving into more advanced technologies and more creative uses of it, they’ve been challenging barriers of the event experience and leveraging the newest innovations to bring their attendee experience into 2018.
 What’s a common thread you see them using?
 Mobile technology.
 Mobile is the enabling feature of almost all of the latest trends in how technology is transforming the event experience.
 We’ve moved far past listing speakers and RSVPs in event apps.
 With more and more mobile users each year, your event’s mobile capabilities are clearly the foundation of how technologically advanced your event can be.
 From social media to digital engagement and participation, to creating virtual experiences, mobile is a key factor in how empowered your brand is to be an industry leader in the event industry.

 Stay in the loop!
 Join our newsletter for monthly updates on industry news, company updates, recent work and job openings.

 Technology is constantly outrunning us, so, how do we catch-up?
-Our Strategist shares her thoughts on Artificial Intelligence and its ability to build deeper and more personal connections with consumers.
+Artificial Intelligence is one way to stay ahead of the competition.